Don Huffines: Tenure

-2022 Gubernatorial Candidacy
+2022 gubernatorial campaign

 Huffines remained politically active after losing his Senate re-election campaign.
-He was critical of Governor Greg Abbott's response to the COVID-19 pandemic, specifically lockdowns, and was the first former elected official to call for the reopening of the state.
+In July 2021, he was openly critical of Governor Greg Abbott's response to the COVID-19 pandemic, specifically lockdowns, and was the first former elected official to call for the reopening of the state.

 On May 10, 2021, Huffines announced that he would challenge Abbott in the 2022 Republican primary for governor of Texas.
-As a candidate, Huffines campaigned on shutting down the Texas Border, exposing voter fraud, eliminating property taxes, and ending abortion.
-The Don Huffines Campaign had 12 field offices across the state, over 70 people on payroll, and raised over $20 million dollars.
+As a candidate, Huffines campaigned on closing the Texas border with Mexico; exposing voter fraud; eliminating property taxes; and illegalizing abortion.
+The Don Huffines Campaign had 12 field offices across the state, over 70 people on payroll, and raised over $20 million.

 In a widely circulated video on Twitter, Huffines accused Abbott of using tax dollars to "promote transgender sexual policies to Texas youth".
 Huffines criticized the Department of Family Protective Services (DFPS) website, a state agency overseen by Governor Abbott, pointing out it encourages children to "express their identities."
-This webpage was promptly taken down within minutes of Huffines' initial video.
-Huffines took a victory lap claiming credit for the move.
+This webpage was taken down within minutes of Huffines' initial video.
+The Huffines campaign claimed credit for the move.

-Huffines is credited with pushing Abbott to the right on a variety of issues.
-The Texas Signal wrote that Huffines is "the most dangerous man in Texas," writing that he has been "effective at pushing Abbott to the right on a plethora of issues including vaccine mandates."
-On October 15, 2023, Democratic Senator Nathan Johnson, who defeated Huffines in 2018, tweeted "I don’t understand how Don Huffines is running state policy.
-I beat him."
+Huffines is noted for pushing Abbott to the right on a variety of issues including vaccine mandates.

-Huffines declined to fire a staffer who had previously worked for far-right conspiracy website InfoWars and who had ties to the white nationalist movement; in a statement, Huffines said that he had over 70 people on payroll and that his campaign would not engage in "cancel culture".
+Huffines declined to fire a staffer who had previously worked for conspiracy website InfoWars and who had ties to the white nationalist movement; in a statement, Huffines said that he had over 70 people on payroll and that his campaign would not engage in "cancel culture".

 On March 1, 2022, Huffines lost the Republican primary, placing third with 12% of the vote against Abbott.
 In his concession statement, Huffines celebrated "driving the narrative", writing that he forced Governor Abbott to "deliver real conservative victories" on policy such as the Texas Heartbeat Act, Constitutional Carry, and protecting children from "abusive transgender transitioning".